Alcohol laws of Maryland: Underage possession, consumption, and furnishing

-It is a separate offense for an underage person to misrepresent age for the purpose of obtaining alcohol, or to possess any sort of card or document that falsely identifies the person's age.
+It is a separate offense for an underage person to misrepresent age for the purpose of obtaining alcohol.
+It is also a separate offence for an underage person to possess any sort of card or document that falsely identifies the underage person's age.
 An underage person who illegally possesses alcohol or false identification is subject to a citation rather than arrest, and the event is considered a civil offense, meaning that it does not count as a criminal conviction and cannot result in imprisonment in and of itself.
-This is because the reason for the drinking age in the first place is that the law does not consider individuals under 21 to be responsible enough to consume alcohol unsupervised; therefore holding them fully criminally responsible would be paradoxical.

-Furnishing alcohol to underage persons

-Except for the specific exempt circumstances provided in Maryland law, it is also illegal for anyone to purchase alcohol for someone under 21, or to give it to them.
-Maryland alcohol laws require that the defendant knew the person was under 21, and purchased or furnished alcohol for that underage person to consume.
-In addition, it is also illegal for an adult who owns or leases property, and lives at that property, to knowingly and willfully allow anyone under 21 to consume alcohol there, unless they are members of the same immediate family.
-This law does not necessarily make homeowners criminally responsible for any illegal drinking at their residence, unless they were both aware of it and intentionally allowed it to happen.

 Employment

 A person must be at least 21 years old to be employed to serve alcoholic beverages or sell alcoholic beverages, although some counties have different laws.

 A person must be at least 18 years old to work in another capacity at an establishment that serves alcohol.
+If the business serves alcohol and food service is not the primary focus of the business, then the minimum age to work there is 21.

 Open containers

 State law prohibits open containers with any amount of alcohol within the passenger area of a motor vehicle.
 Passengers of a vehicle are similarly prohibited from consuming alcohol in the passenger area, but the law provides exceptions for non-drivers in the back of hired vehicles such as taxis, limousines, and buses, as well as in the living areas of motor homes.
 The driver is also shielded from prosecution if it is based solely on another occupant of the vehicle having an open container.

-This law only considers certain parts of a vehicle to be the "passenger area," and excludes locked glove compartment, trunks, and the area behind the rear-most seats if the vehicle has no trunk (such as those commonly found in vans and SUVs).
+The law defines an open container to be a container that is open, or whose seal is broken, or that has had some of its contents removed.

+The law defines the passenger area as an area that "is designed to seat the driver and any passenger of a motor vehicle while the motor vehicle is in operation; or is readily accessible to the driver or a passenger of a motor vehicle while in their seating positions."
+The law states that certain areas are not part of the passenger area, such as "a locked glove compartment; the trunk of a motor vehicle; or if a motor vehicle is not equipped with a trunk, the area behind the rearmost upright seat or an area that is not normally occupied by the driver or a passenger of the motor vehicle."

 Like underage possession above, violation of the open container law is a civil offense.